Self-Organized Pattern Formation in Geological Soft Matter: Physical types of geological soft matter

 \subsection{Colloids}

-A colloid has a dispersed phase of particles of one substance suspended in a continuous phase of another substance.
-Silica and clay minerals are colloidal materials, containing mesoscale (say $\sim$1--1000 nm) particles in solution \cite{yariv1979} (Fig.~\ref{fig:colloid}).
+A colloid is a two-phase system in which particles of one substance are dispersed within a continuous medium of another.
+Silica (amorphous $\text{SiO}_2$) and many clay minerals commonly occur as colloidal dispersions in water, with particle sizes on the order of ${\sim}$1--1000~nm~\cite{yariv1979} (Fig.~\ref{fig:colloid}).

-Clays are composed of fine-grained minerals, often less than 2 micrometers in size, making them colloidal in nature.
-As colloids, clay particles are small enough to remain suspended in a liquid like water due to Brownian motion, and they possess a large surface area relative to their volume.
-This high surface area imparts clays with significant surface charge, which influences their interaction with surrounding water molecules and ions.
-The colloidal nature of clays leads to various important properties i) High plasticity: When mixed with water, clays can deform easily, which is why they are used in ceramics and pottery. ii) Swelling behavior: Some clays, like montmorillonite, can absorb water and swell, which is critical in applications such as drilling muds and as barriers in landfills. iii) Adsorption capacity: Due to their charged surfaces, clays can adsorb ions and organic molecules from solutions, making them useful in environmental cleanup and as catalysts.
+Clays are aggregates of fine-grained minerals, typically less than $2~\mu$m in size, so they often behave as colloids in water.
+Their small size and plate-like shapes give them very high specific surface area and, through structural and edge charges, substantial surface charge.
+These features govern their interactions with water and dissolved ions (e.g.,~hydration, double-layer forces, ion exchange), and can help keep particles suspended (alongside turbulence; Brownian motion dominates mainly for the finest fractions).

+The colloidal nature of clays underlies several key properties.
+First, plasticity: with added water, clays deform readily and can be shaped, which is central to ceramics and pottery.
+Second, swelling: smectitic clays (e.g.,~montmorillonite) intercalate water and expand; behaviour important in drilling muds and landfill liners.
+Third, adsorption and ion exchange: charged surfaces and interlayers bind ions and organic molecules, enabling contaminant removal and catalytic uses.

-Clay minerals, such as montmorillonite or kaolinite, are important colloidal materials in soil and sedimentary rocks.
+Clay minerals such as montmorillonite or kaolinite are important colloidal materials in soil and sedimentary rocks.
 They have a layered structure and can form colloidal suspensions due to their small particle size and surface charge.
 Colloidal silica, also known as silica gel, can be found in various geological settings, including hydrothermal systems, sedimentary environments, and volcanic ash deposits.
-Opals (Sec.~\ref{sec:opals}) are colloidal crystals of silica nanospheres \cite{jones1964}.
+Opals (Sec.~\ref{sec:opals}) are colloidal crystals of silica nanospheres~\cite{jones1964}.
 Colloidal iron and manganese oxides often occur in soils, sediments, and weathering profiles.
-They contribute to the coloration of rocks and play a role in the transport and sequestration of trace elements.
-Colloidal gold nanoparticles are thought to play a significant role in ore formation \cite{Saunders2022}.
+They contribute to the colouration of rocks such as agates (Sec.~\ref{sec:agates}) and play a role in the transport and sequestration of trace elements.
+Colloidal gold nanoparticles are thought to play a significant role in ore formation (Sec.~\ref{sec:nuggets})~\cite{Saunders2022}.